vadimcn/codelldb/MANUAL.md

 and **Toggle Disassembly** commands.
 The former allows to choose between `never`, `auto` (the default) and `always`, the latter toggles between `auto` and `always`.

-While is disassembly view, 'step over' and 'step into' debug actions will perform instruction-level stepping rather than source-level stepping.
+While in disassembly view, 'step over' and 'step into' perform instruction-level stepping rather than source-level stepping.

 ![disassembly view](images/disasm.png)

 ## Excluded Callers

-Sometimes you may want skip breakpoints when called from certain code paths.
-This is particularily relevant for "on throw" exception breakpoints in programs that use exceptions as a part of "normal" control flow.
+You may want to skip breakpoints when triggered from specific call paths — especially for "on throw" exception breakpoints in code that uses exceptions as part of normal control flow.

 When stopped on a breakpoint, you can right-click a frame in the CALL STACK panel and choose the "Exclude Caller" item.
 Afterwards, the debugger won't stop on that breakpoint location, if the excluded caller appears anywhere in the call stack.